Skip to main content

 What is Super Bowl Squares?

-Super Bowl Squares is a game played on a board with 100 squares that have two sets of numbers, one for the Chiefs and the other for the Eagles.
+Super Bowl Squares is a game played on a board with 100 squares that have two sets of numbers, one for the AFC and one for the NFC representatives.

 At the end of each quarter or at the end of the game, whichever player owns the square that matches up with the last digit in both teams’ score will win a prize.